Carrie Mathison: Development

 Homeland co-creators Howard Gordon and Alex Gansa initially pitched the show to networks with the Carrie Mathison character being a rather straight-laced CIA officer.
-Once it wasn't picked up and they moved on to the cable channels, they were able to experiment with more complex and flawed main characters.
+Once it was not picked up and they moved on to the cable channels, they were able to experiment with more complex and flawed main characters.
 Carrie was given bipolar disorder and made more of an unreliable narrator.
 Showtime eventually secured the rights to the show and embraced the more unstable version of the character.

 From the initial conception of the character, Gordon and Gansa targeted Claire Danes to play the lead role of Carrie.
 The pair were very impressed with her acting prowess, especially in My So-Called Life and Temple Grandin, but were skeptical as to whether she would accept a television role.
 Indeed, Danes was not necessarily looking to return to television, but she found the script and the character to be very compelling.
 In addition, the opportunity to be a part of the "renaissance" of high-quality dramas on cable television appealed to her.

 To prepare for the role, Danes had to learn much about the CIA, as well as the nuances of playing someone who has bipolar disorder.
 Danes' personal research into the CIA touched on such topics as its internal culture, agency politics, and the implications of being a female agent.
 She also was granted access to CIA Headquarters in Langley, Virginia, and was able to personally consult with the female CIA officer whom the Carrie Mathison character was loosely based on.